 Book Review Bhima Koregaon -Challenging Caste

 I heard about Bhima Koregaon when it was all over the news channels in January 2018.
 The only thing that I knew were the reports of violence after a clash between Dalit groups and Marathas in and around Bhima Koregaon village in Maharashtra.
-By 2018, the media had lost all its credibility and most of them were toeing the government line, so I was not sure what is shown on TV news is even correct.
+By 2018, the media had lost all its credibility, and most were toeing the government line, so I was not sure what was shown on TV news was even correct.
 I tried to find more information about the Bhima Koregaon event, its history, and its significance.
-I found some, but it was still not enough and then the book “Bhima Koregaon – Challenging Caste” came out, which takes a deep dive into the whole event, its history, and what happened after the January 2018 violence.
+I found some, but it was still not enough, and then the book “Bhima Koregaon – Challenging Caste” came out, which takes a deep dive into the whole event, its history, and what happened after the January 2018 violence.
 It dispelled a lot of doubts and half-truths.

-To understand the Bhima Koregaon issue, one needs to understand the history of Bhima Koregaon, the history of Dalits under the Peshwa rule, the treatment of Dalits by the Peshwas and other upper caste Marathas.
+To understand the Bhima Koregaon issue, one needs to understand the history of Bhima Koregaon, the history of Dalits under the Peshwa rule, and the treatment of Dalits by the Peshwas and other upper caste Marathas.
 The author starts with the introduction of Elgar Parishad, which organizes the annual event to communicate the victory of Dalit (Mahar) soldiers over the Maratha forces in the battle of Koregaon in 1818.
-Then he gives a brief history of Maharashtra and the social hierarchy of Marathas and Dalits and about the fight over the history between the two groups.
+Then, he gives a brief history of Maharashtra and the social hierarchy of Marathas and Dalits and about the fight over the history between the two groups.
 He documents the series of events leading to violence on January 1, 2018, a day after the convention of Elgar Parishad.

-The event of January 1, 2018, led to protests by Dalits and subsequently FIR against Sambhaji Bhide and Milind Ekbote for instigating violence against Dalits.
+The event of January 1, 2018, led to protests by Dalits and, subsequently, FIR against Sambhaji Bhide and Milind Ekbote for instigating violence against Dalits.
 It is interesting, surprising, and frustrating to learn how things unfold in the coming months.
 The Bhima Koregaon violence was turned into something else by the government.
 By June 2018, the government started targeting the activists and arresting them under the UAPA.
 Most of these activists work with Dalits, Tribals, and minorities in the tribal and most backward areas of the country.
 This turn of events is bizarre and sinister as we would come to know while reading the book.

 A must-read book to understand the history and significance of Bhima Koregaon.
 It is also a great book to understand the power of government and what it can do to anyone who does not toe their line.
 It also shows us the power of conviction of some upright people who defy all odds to fight for an equal world and society.